EzgiLenaS/WorkingVironment/group/member3_log.md

 - For ftp, i learned that it is file transfer protocol (the user can download it and open it externally? or use java classes to access the data in it?)
 - Also, as a team, we conlcuded that database is unnecessary as our applicaiton is local and decided to use Serializable interface to store data
 - I tried the Serializable class with an ArrayList and succesfully unserialize it after turning object into null

+### ~ date ~ week beginning with 4 May 2020
+- This week we had discussed with Arda about sharing the work for coding the back-end of our project
+- After that we finished the classes without any problem with all comments and such
+- created a package called workingNvrionment.backEnd (thinking that our friends will create workingNvironment.frontEnd and combine those two in a package)
+- Tested the classes with arda and saw that it worked perfectly
+- sent my code to arda so that he can test as well ( worked for 2 operating systems)
+- uploaded my share to github
+- as my work is done early, will talk the others, get a part of GUI and help them about the GUI coding
+- also tried it with the UI part that Berkan shared with us and it also worked perfectly without any errors